Skip to main content

 In an interview with U.S. Veterans magazine, Kirstie put her mindset in perspective: “I go full throttle,” she said.
 “I come up with obnoxious goals and I go after them.”
 She understands an idle mind and body equals complacency and that is a wounded warrior’s worst enemy.

-Even though she grew up in Florida, Kirstie took quickly to snowboarding while learning the sport in Breckenridge, Colorado, back in 2013.
+Even though she grew up in Florida, Kirstie quickly took to snowboarding while learning the sport in Breckenridge, Colorado, back in 2013.
 She loved it so much she wanted to snowboard competitively, with the goal of competing in the 2018 Winter Paralympics, Pyeongchang, South Korea.
 Today, she is one of the best Paralympian snowboarders in the world and reached her goal of competing in the South Korean Paralympics.

 View this post on Instagram